bob134552/LeagueLore/README.md

 available for that champion.
 The second page is a contact page where users are able to submit future ideas on what could be changed or added to the site.

+The [Aquire Light font](https://befonts.com/aquire-free-font.html) is used for desktop to make the title more stylish and appeal more to the user.
+If the font is not compatible for the device viewing the site, the font defaults to "fantasy".

 ## User Stories

+- As a user, I want to be able to search for a specific champion.
+- As a user, I want to be able to browse and choose champions that look interesting to me.
+- As a user, I want to be able to change language if I'm not a native English speaker.
+- As a user, I want to be able to suggest changes that could be made to make the site more appealing in the future.
+- As a user, I want the grid to be compact in mobile view to prevent having a large page.

 # Features

+The index page has 4 sections along with a navbar.

+The sections are as follows:

+- A section containing callout and site name.

 ## Existing Features

+The existing features are:

+- Language selection that is remembered if page is refreshed.
+- Search bar with autocomplete to display all names that match.
+- Pagination for grid on mobile view to make it easier to use.
+- Youtube video for selected champion (currently only available in English).
+- Contact form to email site creator with site ideas and improvements.

 ## Features Left to Implement

+- Youtube API search for other languages (search more than english riot games channel).
+- Add in in depth information for champion ability cooldowns and damage.
+- Add in item builder and rune/ mastery information.
+- Slideshow for each champions available skins.
+- Add in recommended builds.

 ## Technologies Used